-So what can you do?
-Find a new metal production supplier?
-Write off your metal production project completely?
-Not so fast.
-First, consider these four aspects of your metal production project to see where you might be able to save money.
+Consider these aspects of your metal production project to see where you might be able to save money.

 If possible, consider choosing a less-expensive metal.
 Your metal production partner can help you pick the best, most cost-effective metal for your project.
 A few things to keep in mind:

-• Standard, off-the-shelf materials can always be a cost savings.
+- Standard, off-the-shelf materials can always save on costs.

 While powder coating is the optimum finish for a metal fabrication project, it may not always be necessary.
 Painting or galvanizing is less expensive than powder coating and can be equally effective — depending on what your product is used for and where it is located.

-Understand what your metal fabrication piece will be used for, and communicate that clearly to your metal production partner up front.
+Low-cost sheet metal fabrication requires you to understand what your metal fabrication piece will be used for — communicate that clearly to your metal production partner up front.
 This saves on design costs and helps fabricators provide a more accurate estimate for creating the part you’re looking for.

 If you have the ability, create your own shop drawings ahead of time.
 This cuts down on your metal fabricator’s design time.
 It also helps to speed production time because materials can be ordered sooner.